djcooke/compendium/_potd_111_enemies/slime.md

     type: Unique
     description: 'instant AoE sacrificial enrage; used 37 seconds after pull'
 notes:
-  - 'Acid Spray inflicts stacking physical vulnerability up (+10% per stack, max 8 stacks, 5s); this ability does magic damage, so its own damage is not affected'
+  - 'Acid Spray inflicts physical vulnerability up (+10% per stack, max 8 stacks, 5s); this ability does magic damage, so its own damage is not affected'
   - 'Can be slowed if transfigured via Pomander of Witching'
 job_specifics:
   SGE: